28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 9. Cover Crop for Nutrient Retention

 When getting your garden ready for winter, consider cover cropping.
-Instead of leaving your soil bare during the cold season, you plant certain crops, like clover or rye, which act like a protective cover.
+Instead of leaving your soil bare during the cold season, plant crops like clover or rye, which act as protective covers.

 These cover crops keep your soil in place, preventing erosion, and their roots help retain essential nutrients.
 Once spring comes, you can turn them into the soil, enriching it with all those stored nutrients.